 4. Keep Your Documentation Airtight

 Document everything.
 It’s hard to overstate the importance of a unified project documentation system.
-Among other things, it makes sure everyone is on the same page, keeps modernization costs to a minimum, and ensures visibility, transparency, and accountability.
+It ensures everyone is on the same page, keeps modernization costs to a minimum, and ensures visibility, transparency, and accountability.

 5. Know Where to Start

 You may choose to implement your software modernization project at once or optimize your tech stack over time.
-Either way, before you start modernizing your obsolete technologies, you should have a clear idea of which parts of the system you want to work on first.
+Either way, before you start modernizing your obsolete and advanced technologies, you should clearly know which parts of the system you want to work on first.

 To do that, consider potential interdependencies and what changes are likely to have the greatest cost-to-reward ratio.
 You should also keep in mind that making gradual modifications is usually the recommended approach, as it allows for quicker testing and iteration, shorter software release cycles, and continuous improvement.